Updated February 18, 2019.

 - The 3-month period is not intended, and should not be interpreted, to identify a point at which your Studio will break even.

-- The franchisor relied on its and its affiliates’ many years of business experience in selling and supporting Fitness Together franchises to compile these estimates.
+- The franchisor relied on its and its affiliates’ many years of business experience in selling and supporting Fitness Together and Elements franchises to compile these estimates.